Any practice involving safeguarding a company’s cloud data is called cloud data security.

 The data can be located anywhere, it could be in motion or rest, or it could be managed by a third party externally or internally by a company team.

 There’s a growing need to protect data as more of it is being stored on the cloud.
-More companies are building their data centres.
+More companies are building their data centers.

 It’s estimated that close to 73% of companies are invested in cloud infrastructure and applications and an additional 17% is likely to make the transition within a year.